• Skip to primary navigation

 • Tips

-You are here: Home / Side dishes / Green Beans with Bacon and Onions
+You are here: Home / Side dishes / Green Beans with Bacon and Onions Recipe

-December 21, 2019 By Joe 3 Comments
+December 21, 2019 By Joe Boyle 3 Comments

-159 shares
+172 shares

 • Facebook

-Jump to Recipe Print Recipe
+Jump to Recipe

-green beans, bacon and onions side dish in a serving bowl
+Green beans, bacon and onions side dish in a serving bowl.

-If you need a recipe that will knock your socks off…this is it.
-Perfectly cooked fresh green beans along with smoky, salty bacon and flavorful onions.
 The combination is dreamy.
 Plain green beans just won’t do once you taste this.
 Worthy of your Christmas meal, New Years Eve, or any other celebratory occasion.

 MaryJo and I just had an early Christmas dinner with friends.
 We’ll be in Minnesota, (brrrr), for Christmas and these folks have to spend the holiday in 75 degree Florida!
 I made prime rib, creamy mashed potatoes, and green beans with bacon and onions.
 It was so good.
 A perfect balance of Yummy.